MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

         << "bitset b2,\n it becomes ( "<<  b2  << " )." << endl;
    bool c;
    c = b2 [4].flip( );
-   cout << "After a second toggle, the value of the position 4"
+   cout << "After a second flip, the value of the position 4"
         << " bit in b2 is now: " << c << ".";
 }
 ```